panchocorderos/roulette-nnodes/README.md

-# Readme
+# README - Nnodes tech challenge

+## Prerequisites
+If you want to run this app locally, you need to have this prerequisites:
+- Ruby 3.0+
+- Rails 7.0.1
+- PostgreSQL

 ## How to run
+- Clone this project.

-Copy the .env.example file and make .env file and then put your token in API_KEY variable
+- Copy the `.env.example` file and make `.env` file and then put your secret token from [OpenWeather](https://openweathermap.org/api)  in `API_KEY` variable.
+- Run this commands
+    ```bash
+    rails db:create
+    rails db:migrate
+    bundle
+    rails s
+    ```

 ## Feature list: